rundeck/rundeck/docs/en/manpages/man5/job-v20.5.md

 ## notification

-Defines email notifications for Job success and failure, with in a [job](#job) definition.
+Defines email and webhook notifications for Job success and failure, with in a [job](#job) definition.

 *Nested elements*